Russia threatens to cut off Moldova's gas, again

 "The EU must not give in to blackmail from Lukashenko," Austrian chancellor Alexander Schallenberg added.

-At the same time, Russia has also built up an invasion force on Ukraine's eastern border, with Kyiv saying on Sunday it had intelligence that Moscow was preparing to attack early in the new year.
+At the same time, Russia has built up an invasion force on Ukraine's eastern border, with Kyiv saying on Sunday it had intelligence that Moscow was preparing to attack early in the new year.

 For their parts, the Italian prime minister Mario Draghi and Russian president Vladimir Putin discussed the situation by phone on Monday.